Thank you for visiting our website and showing interest in this page.

 How long are your services?

 Our Sunday services usually last around an hour and you are invited to stay for coffee and a chat afterwards.
+If you arrive late, or have to leave early, it really doesn’t matter.

 What is the music like?